Information for patients prescribed an Emerade in Sweden only.

 When flying: You may carry Emerade in your hand luggage.
 Flight personnel may not know this, therefore you may need your doctor to sign a travel certificate.
 Print a travel certificate.

-It is important that you read the patient information leaflet (Word file).
+It is important that you read the patient information leaflet (pdf).